 Shinn grant projects may include, but are not limited to:

-- floristic inventories of local greenspace acqusitions or significant natural areas;
+• floristic inventories of local greenspaces or natural areas

-- research on species genotype or ecotype range and importance;
+• research on species population genetics, ecology, or range distribution

-- restoration of native species or their habitats; and
+• restoration of native species or their habitats

-- The grant recipient will acknowledge the Tom & Bruce Shinn Fund of the NC Native Plant Society, including the website https://www.ncwildflower.org in all publications or reports, as practicable.
+- Acknowledgement of the Tom and Bruce Shinn Fund of the North Carolina Native Plant Society, including the website https://www.ncwildflower.org, in publications or reports, as practicable.

 - Submission of a short description of the project, written for a general audience, and photo(s) of the study site, study organism, and/or recipient, if possible, to be published in Native Plant News, the newsletter of the NCNPS, and on the NCNPS website.